wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/insertion-sort.md

 * Take out the last two elements because those are the largest two elements in our array.
 * Put the values in the expression and return it.

-## Implementation

-Following are the implementation of the above mentioned problem:

 <Tabs>
 <TabItem value="cpp" label="C++">